imixs/imixs-office-workflow/README.md

 The monitor functions are provided by the [Imixs-Prometheus-Adapter](https://github.com/imixs/imixs-adapters/tree/master/imixs-adapters-prometheus), which collects detailed processing information for process analysis and monitoring.

+### Imixs-OCR

+The docker-compose file *docker-compose-ocr.yml* provides a dev-setup integrating the Imixs OCR feature.
+In addition to the dev setup this setup runs a Apache-Tika.
+Attachments are automatically full text indexed in this setup.

+The Apache Tika service is accessible on port number 9998

+### Imixs-Archive

+The docker-compose file *docker-compose-archive.yml* provides a full archive setup with a cassandra single-node cluster.
+This setup can be used to run and test the Imxis-Archive features.

+The Imixs-Archive service is accessible on port number 8081

 ## Docker for Production